dbt-labs/dbt-pov-model-cost-calculator/SETUP.md

 The following are the required steps to capture current state costs, SAO costs, and then run the package to calculate the resulting savings.

 The below execution assumes you are directly updating your baseline jobs to utilize SAO, building the package assets to the same schema and database.
-Updated instructions coming soon for teams testing SAO separate from the environment running their baseline.

 The Baseline Window mentioned below may vary based on your orchestration schedule.
 If you have mostly daily jobs or very impactful weekly jobs, a week of tracking may be best.
 If you have mostly hourly jobs, a few days of tracking may be sufficient.
 Whatever you choose, just be sure you are comofrtable extrapolating out your tracking window savings to estimate across a year.